-- (a) All open space areas shall be managed according to the approved Open Space Management Plan and remain undeveloped. - (b) Open space areas shall be defined in detail on the development plan and delineated on plats.
+- (a) All open space areas shall be maintained managed according to the approved Open Space Management Plan and remain undeveloped. - (b) All oOpen space areas shall be defined in detail on the development plan and delineated on plats.
 It shall be a condition of all development approval that such open spaces shall remain as shown on the development plan or plat, shall remain useable and accessible as required by this article, and shall be maintained accordingly.
-Any failure to abide by this condition shall be deemed a violation of the development plan or plat. - (c) All conservation areas including those that contribute towards the required open space shall be identified and protected in accordance with Chapter 406 of this ULDC. - (d) Where deemed necessary to ensure the protection or accessibility of the required open space, the approval of the development may be conditioned on the open space being protected by easements,
+Any failure to abide by this condition shall be deemed a violation of the development plan or plat. - (c) All conservation areas including those that contribute towards the required open space shall be identified and protected in accordance with chapter 406 of this ULDC. - (d) Where deemed necessary to ensure the protection or accessibility of the required open space, the approval of the development may be conditioned on the open space being protected by easements, restrictive covenants, or other legally enforceable instruments that run with the land.
+All such restrictions shall be recorded in the public records of Alachua County.

-- restrictive covenants, or other legally enforceable instruments that run with the land.
-All such restrictions shall be recorded in the public records of Alachua County. - (e) A responsible entity, which may include the owner, a property owner's association, the county, another public agency or a non-profit organization, shall be designated to be responsible for maintaining the open space in a manner that is consistent with the approved management plan and the purpose for which it was created, and all applicable county requirements.
+- (e) A responsible entity, which may include the owner, a property owner's association, the county, another public agency or a non-profit organization, shall be designated to be responsible for maintaining the open space in a manner that is consistent with the approved management plan all applicable county requirements. - (f) Any conditions necessary for stormwater facilities to meet open space requirements shall be incorporated into the stormwater maintenance plan.
+The responsible entity is required to inform the acting maintenance contractors of these conditions.